-I/We of being a member/members of AYS VENTURES BERHAD hereby appoint of and (if more e than or ne (1) prox or the Chairman of the Meeting as my/our proxy to vote for me/u Eleventh Annual General Meeting ("11 th AGM") of the Company to be helemeeting platform provided by Tricor Investor & Issuing House Services Sdattps://tiih.online on Tuesday, 19 July 2022 at 9.30 a.m. at any adjournmentary My/Our proxy(ies) is/are to vote as indicated below:- d on a fully v n.
-Bhd. via TI irtual thr ough online My/ Our proxy(les) is/are to vote as indicated below Resolution For Against A provence of face the arrangement of a final singular time dividend of 1.0 company For Against Approval for the payment of a final single tier dividend of 1.0 sen per ordinary share 1 Re-election of Oh Chiew Ho as Director 2 Re-election of Oh Yung Sim as Director 3 Approval of payment of Directors' fees 4 Approval of payment of meeting attendance allowance 5 Re-appointment of Grant Thornton Malaysia PLT as Auditors 6 Approval for continuation in office of Haji Mohd.
+I/We of being a member/members of AYS VENTURES BERHAD hereby appoint of and (if more e than or ie (1) proxy or the Chairman of the Meeting as my/our proxy to vote for me/u Eleventh Annual General Meeting ("11 th AGM") of the Company to be help meeting platform provided by Tricor Investor & Issuing House Services Sd https://tiih.online on Tuesday, 19 July 2022 at 9.30 a.m. at any adjournmen d on a fully v n.
+Bhd. via Tl irtual thr ough online My/Our proxy(ies) is/are to vote as indicated below:- Resolution For Against Approval for the payment of a final single tier dividend of 1.0 sen per ordinary share 1 FOI Against Re-election of Oh Chiew Ho as Director 2 Re-election of Oh Yung Sim as Director 3 Approval of payment of Directors' fees 4 Approval of payment of meeting attendance allowance 5 Re-appointment of Grant Thornton Malaysia PLT as Auditors 6 Approval for continuation in office of Haji Mohd.
 Sharif Bin Haji Yusof as Independent Non-Executive Director 7 Approval for continuation in office of Seow Nyoke Yoong as Independent Non-Executive Director 8 Approval for continuation in office of Mohamad Fazlin Bin Mohamad as Independent Non-Executive Director 9 Approval for the proposed authority to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 10 Approval of the proposed Authority for the Company to purchase its own shares of up to 10% of the Issued and Paid-Up Share Capital 11 Please indicate with (X) how you wish your vote to be casted.
-If no specific dire vill vote or abstain at his discretion. ection as to vot ing is give en, the prox Pated this day of NUMBER OF SHAP RES HELD Signature/Common Seal of Shareholder(s)] Delete if not applicable]
+If no specific dire will vote or abstain at his discretion.
+Dated this ction as to vot ing is give en, the proxy NUMBER OE SHAE DES HELD HOMBER OI JIIAR LO HELD [Signature/Common Seal of Shareholder(s)]